The Town Of Asbestos, Quebec, Chooses A New, Less Hazardous Name

 The residents of Asbestos, Quebec, have selected a new name.
 Going forward, the town will be known as Val-des-Sources — valley of the springs — rather than the name of the carcinogenic mineral mined in the town until 2011.

-The town, which is about 160 miles east of Montreal, has watched as its name transformed from being an asset in the late 1800s to a liability in recent decades.
+The town, about 80 miles east of Montreal, has watched as its namesake transformed from being an asset in the late 1800s to a liability in recent decades.

 The area was home to Jeffrey Mine, once the largest chrysotile asbestos mine in the world, the CBC reports — and the town grew up around it.
 According to historian Jessica Van Horssen, the town got its name when the Royal Mail simply started calling it after the mineral.

-Asbestos is naturally occurring, and was once widely used for insulation.
+Asbestos is naturally occurring and was once widely used for insulation.
 But the fibers can be toxic if inhaled, increasing the risk of lung disease.
 The U.S. Environmental Protection Agency has banned certain uses of asbestos since 1973.
 A ban on asbestos-containing products went into effect in Canada in 2018.

 "Once upon a time, we have been very proud of that name, but now it's very difficult because asbestos means a fiber that people are afraid of," Louise Moisan-Coulombe, the town's former mayor, told the CBC.

-Note: A previous version of this story incorrectly said the town of Asbestos is 160 miles east of Montreal.
-It is actually 80 miles away.